AscendLab

 Why is signature verification excluded?

-Verification needs trusted keys and application-specific validation rules.
+Verification needs trusted keys plus application-specific issuer, audience, expiration, and key rotation rules.

 Suggested workflow